Anger Management Tour: History

 The tour was supported by the acts' then-recent album releases which included Infest by Papa Roach and finally, Xzibit's soon-to-be released major label debut, Restless in December of that year.
 Both Eminem and Limp Bizkit had album releases they were supporting on this tour that had sold over a million copies in their first week.

 Anger Management 2001 took place in Europe with Eminem headlining the first leg in February with support from OutKast, Xzibit and D12.
 Guest artists like Dr. Dre, Dido and Marilyn Manson appeared at select dates.

 Limp Bizkit and Godsmack would finish the second leg during May and June 2001.

 Eminem would headline future editions going forward.

 The second tour took place in the summer of 2002.
 Eminem said "It's basically the same thing that it was the last Anger Management Tour without Limp Bizkit...
 Papa Roach are still cool though."
 Headlined by Eminem with support from Papa Roach, Ludacris, Xzibit, X-Ecutioners and Bionic Jive.
 The tour ran from July 18 to September 8, lasting 32 dates.

 Anger Management 2003 took place in Japan and Europe with support from 50 Cent, Cypress Hill, D12, Xzibit and Obie Trice.

 During a stop in Milton Keynes, UK, fans grew restless and agitated at the prolonged 'stage changeovers' between artists and threw bottles of liquid (alcohol, water, and urine) at the stage.
 It was the last rock inclusion of the tour with Cypress Hill playing a mix of rap rock along with their hip hop tracks during their run of the tour.

 The third tour took place in the summer of 2005.
 50 Cent missed the tour's first two stops because of a scheduling conflict; he was tied up shooting his film debut.
-Ludacris filled in on those dates.
+Ludacris filled in on these dates.